DIYer22/local_control/README.md

-# Local Control
+# 🖱️ Local Control

-Local Control exposes a lightweight web application that lets you steer the local machine's mouse, send keyboard input, and trigger lock or shutdown actions from any device on the same network.
+Let you steer the computer's mouse, keyboard from any device's browser.
 The server is written in pure Python with minimal dependencies and ships with a mobile-friendly frontend.

 ## Features
 - Mouse cursor movement and click controls from touch or pointer devices.
-- Keyboard typing and special key presses transmitted to the host.
 - Realtime input field streams keystrokes (including Backspace/Delete) as you type.
-- Text pad accepts pasted multi-line snippets; send them with the on-page button or ⌘/Ctrl + Enter.
-- Desktop browsers capture the local pointer while steering and only release it after you push 10% past a screen edge (with a short 0.1s delay).
-- OS-level wake/unlock, lock, and shutdown shortcuts (best-effort across Windows, macOS, Linux).
+- OS-level lock, and shutdown shortcuts (best-effort across Windows, macOS, Linux).
 - Authentication that reuses the current OS account credentials, remembers trusted devices, and rate-limits brute-force attempts.
-- CLI launcher for quick startup on custom ports (default `4001`).
+- Keyboard typing and special key presses transmitted to the host.
+-
 ## Requirements
 - Python 3.9 or newer.
 - Desktop environments capable of receiving simulated input (X11/Wayland, Windows, or macOS).